jonmason/meta-arm/README.md

 Introduction
 ------------
-This repository contains Arm layers for OpenEmbedded
+This repository contains the Arm layers for OpenEmbedded.

-meta-arm:
+* meta-arm

-	This layer provides support for general recipes for the Arm architecture.
-Anything that's not needed explicitly for BSPs, the IOTA distribution, or destined to be upstreamed belongs here.
+  This layer contains general recipes for the Arm architecture, such as firmware, FVPs, and Arm-specific integration.

-meta-arm-bsp:
+* meta-arm-bsp

-	This layer provides support for Arm reference platforms
+  This layer contains machines for Arm reference platforms, for example FVP Base, N1SDP, and Juno.

-meta-arm-iota:
-	This layer provides support for Arm's IOTA Linux Distribution

-meta-arm-toolchain:
-	This layer provides support for Arm's GNU-A toolset releases

-meta-arm-autonomy:
+* meta-arm-toolchain

+  This layer contains recipes for Arm's binary toolchains (GCC and Clang for -A and -M), and a recipe to build Arm's GCC.

+* meta-arm-autonomy

-    This layer provides a reference stack for autonomous systems.
+  This layer is the distribution for a reference stack for autonomous systems.

+* meta-gem5

+  This layer contains recipes and machines for gem5, a system-level and processor simulator.

+* meta-atp

+  This layer contains recipes for the Adaptive Traffic Generation integration into meta-gem5.

 Contributing
 ------------